JusJae/CI_MS1_HomePhitness/README.md

     GitHub has been used to create a repository to host the project and receive updated commits from GitPod.

 - Balsamiq:
-    I used Balsamiq to create the wireframe for the website for the basic structure and layout.
+    I used Balsamiq to create the wireframes for the site to help me with the basic structure the layout and have a guide to design the project with.

 - Coolors:
     This colour palette selector tool was used to see what colour would work well on the site.

 - Canva:
   Used to design the logo and 404 error page image.

 - Pexels & UnSplash
     Pexels and UnSplash was used throughout the site as they are royalty-free stock images and videos. copyright free images for this project.

 - Google Fonts:
     The fonts where selected from and imported to style the text on the site.

 - Font Awesome:
     Font Awesome was used to apply icons in the Exercises page and Footer section.

 - Lighthouse:
     Chrome Dev Tools was used to test the site, assist with debugging issues and run reports from Lighthouse.

 - W3C HTML Validation Service:
     The W3C HTML Validation Service was used as a validation tool to check for issues within the project's HTML documents code.

 - W3C CSS Validation Service:
     The W3C HTML Validation Service was used as a validation tool to check for issues within the project's CSS document code.

-- Web AIM Accessibility Evaluation Tool:
+- WAVE Web AIM Accessibility Evaluation Tool:
     This tool was used to test errors in accessibility such as the color contrast, ARIA for this project.

 - Am I Responsive:
     Am I Responsive was used to create the header image for the README file to show the site in its responsive format.